05 Jan 2021

-Your staff’s daily commute to work comes in many forms, from cycling to trains, to cars and everything in between.
+Your staff’s daily commute to work comes in many forms—cycling, trains, cars, and everything in between.

-In the UK, cars are the most popular mode of transport, with 53% of employees using them to get to and from work.
+In the UK, cars are the most popular mode of transport.
 Trains and buses are the next most common options.

-The time your employee spends commuting to work can have an impact on their performance, wellbeing and job satisfaction levels.
+A 2019 survey by the Trade Union Congress (TUC) shows that the average commute to work increased by five minutes over the last 10 years.
+The time your employee spends commuting to work can have an impact on their performance.
+It will also affect their wellbeing and job satisfaction levels.

 This piece explores the employment law surrounding reasonable daily travelling distances.

 Changes must be in line with employment law.
-While Reasonable travelling distances in the UK aren’t specified in existing legislation, you should apply common sense and consider various local conditions.
+Reasonable daily travelling distances in the UK aren’t specified in existing legislation.
+However, you should apply common sense and consider various local conditions.

 But how long is too long to commute to work?
 It’s each employee’s decision—they should determine what is, and isn’t, too long a distance to travel on a daily basis.